-- Three-year compound annual growth in adjusted earnings per share-diluted measured against an internal target (12.5% of the target award); and - Annual growth in adjusted earnings per share-diluted measured against an internal target for each year of the three-year performance cycle (12.5% of the target award per year).
+- Three-year compound annual growth in adjusted earnings per share-diluted measured against an internal target (12.5% of the target award); and - Annual growth in adjusted earnings per share-diluted measured against an internal target for each year of the three-year performance cycle (12.5% of the target award per year)

 Payment, if any, will be made in shares of the Company's Common Stock at the conclusion of the three-year performance cycle.
 The Committee will approve the targets for the annual adjusted earnings per share-diluted metrics at the beginning of each of the three years in the performance cycle.
-The minimum award as shown in Column (f) is the number of shares payable for achievement of the threshold level of performance on one of the metrics and the maximum award as shown in Column (h) is the number of shares payable for achievement of the maximum level of performance on all metrics.
+The minimum award as shown in Column (f) is the number of shares payable for achievement of the metrics and the maximum award as shown in Column (h) is the number of shares payable for achievement of the maximum level of performance on all metrics.